niklasfp/scourge/README.md

 # **Scourge** - *The punisher of your .net core web or app*

-## What can Scourge do and why the h... is this insanity.
+## What can Scourge do and what the h... is this insanity.

 I needed to inflict :exclamation::boom: on .net stuff running in containers, and this helped me channel all my :rage4: